tiffanyj41/hermes/docs/framework.md

 MetricFactory() is a class that will automatically instantiate which metric dependent on what is specified in the configuration file.

 #### Adding New Metric

+Same explanation can be found in [Metrics Supported's section on Adding New Metric](https://github.com/Lab41/hermes/tree/master/docs/metrics_supported.md#adding-new-metric).

 To add a new metric, create a class that inherits from the Metric class and define a calculate_metric function in the class.